 Al-Jazeera's top executive, Wadah Khanfar announced he was resigning today.
-The network announced that it had appointed Sheikh Ahmad bin Jasem al-Thani, a member of the Qatari ruling family, which owns Al-Jazzeera, as its new director general.
+The network announced that it had appointed Sheikh Ahmad bin Jasem al-Thani, a member of the Qatari ruling family, which owns Al-Jazeera, as its new director general.

 The move is significant because Al-Jazeera is considered the most important news outlet in the Arab world and has been seen as playing a pivotal role in the Arab Spring.
-The network carried non-stop coverage of Tunisia and Egypt and before that made its name during the Israeli incursion into Gaza in 2008.
+The network carried nonstop coverage of Tunisia and Egypt and before that made its name during the Israeli incursion into Gaza in 2008.

-As The Guardian reports the fact that Al-Jazeera's Khanfar is being replaced by a member of the Qatari royal family raises questions about the channel's independence:
+As The Guardian reports, the fact that Al-Jazeera's Khanfar is being replaced by a member of the Qatari royal family raises questions about the channel's independence:

 The new boss is Sheikh Ahmed bin Jassim Al Thani, a little-known executive at Qatargas and a member of the fabulously wealthy Gulf country's ruling dynasty – pointing to a clear attempt to exercise greater control.